Pravesh-Sudha/100-Days-of-Code/README.md

 - Deploying the project on docker container of AWS
 - Using Jenkins to complete the CICD workflow

+### Day 75: Jenkins Project with Github Integration
+- Using Github Repo as Source Code
+- Building a Docker Image of NodeJS Project
+- Pushing the Image on Dockerhub
+- Deploying the project on docker container of AWS
+- Using Jenkins to complete the CICD workflow

 ... continue updating log for each day ..._

 ## Connect